Table of Contents

 A decanter centrifuge, like any other rotating equipment, vibrates during operation.
-Also, amplified vibration is typical during startup and shut-down of the decanter.
+Also, amplified vibration is typical during the startup and shut-down of the decanter.
 These are amplified vibrations when the bowl is rotating (while ramping up or slowing down) at the decanter’s resonance frequency.

 These phases of amplified vibration are normal and should not cause concern as long as they are within set limits.
 However, if the decanter vibrates beyond its vibration limits, it is essential to stop it and investigate the cause of excessive vibration.

 This article discusses the unusual vibrations of a decanter centrifuge, its causes, and individual fixes.
 Decanter vibrations can occur suddenly or increase gradually over time.
 We categorize and discuss sudden and gradual vibration issues in separate sections.

 The following list summarizes the causes of decanter vibration, which we will discuss in detail in the subsequent sections.

 During regular operation, a decanter centrifuge's moving and consumable components are subject to wear and tear.
 Over time this wear causes the vibration level of the decanter to increase.
 It is a good idea to monitor the centrifuge’s vibration level to keep track of the gradual increase in vibration, indicating wear on the decanter’s specific components.